Ze-sys/free_book_downloaders/README.md

 The first task here was consturcting a downloadable url from doi's in this spreadsheet https://resource-cms.springernature.com/springer-cms/rest/v1/content/17858272/data/.
 After that step, I tested two ways of downloading the books: (a) Perl's own getstore  and  (b) the system's curl.

 As expected, getstore is much faster.
 However, neither option tends to download all books.
-This could be due to timeout setting that I intend not to delev into due to other time commitments.
+This could be due to timeout setting that I do not intend to work on soon due to other time commitments.

 As a solution to incomplete downloading, the script is made to save the book names and constructed url's into a plain text file called "url_list" in the same directory (~/Download/Springer_Books/).
 This list will be used by another script called  "force_download" to complete the download.